METREX Spring conference in Helsinki

 Format: multiple rounds of parallel sessions open to the membership with short, spot-on presentations / Q&A / illustration of what the group’s work has produced so far and what the ambitions, plans, and objectives are for the future.

-– and an inspiring presentation from the local context: Mapping the Helsinki Metropolitan Region by Senior Specialist Miliza Ryöti, PhD, from the Helsinki Region Environmental Services Authority HSY.
+The session includes an introduction on the group’s state of the art by Mariana Faver, Provice South Holland, EG coordinator, and an inspiring presentation from the local context: Mapping the Helsinki Metropolitan Region by Senior Specialist Miliza Ryöti, PhD, from the Helsinki Region Environmental Services Authority HSY.

 Miliza will share experiences in mapping metropolitan dynamics and phenomena, drawing on insights from an agreement-based city-regional planning process.
 With a particular focus on data — including a deeper dive into housing-related data — the presentation aims to explore how information, knowledge, and data practices can support and even shape both planning processes and their outcomes.